FlavScents AInsights Entry: Coffee Furanone (CAS: 3188-00-9)

 5. Use in Fragrances

 In the fragrance industry, coffee furanone is utilized in gourmand and sweet fragrance families.
-It acts as a modifier, adding a rich, sweet note that enhances the overall complexity of the fragrance.
-Typical concentration ranges in formulations are from trace amounts to 0.5%, depending on the desired effect.
-Its volatility allows it to contribute primarily to the middle notes of a fragrance composition.
+It acts as a modifier, adding depth and warmth to compositions.
+Typical concentration ranges in fragrance products are from trace amounts to 0.5%, depending on the desired effect.
+Its volatility allows it to contribute to both the middle and base notes of a fragrance, providing a lasting sweet aroma.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts